Weak Error on the densities for the Euler scheme of stable additive SDEs with Besov drift: Proof of Theorem

 having used Lemma \ref{lm:sing_int} as for the term $\Delta_2$ but with $\aa=0$, and the definition of $\gamma$.

 \paragraph{Term $\Delta_4 $: Gronwall or circular type argument.} Due to the singular drift, this term emphasizes that in order to derive the main theorem, not only will we need to control the supremum of the difference but as well a kind of H\"older modulus.
-Namely, for $\rho \in (-\beta,-\beta+\gamma) $ {and using \eqref{PR} we have},
+Namely, for $\rho \in (-\beta,-\beta+\gamma)$, using \eqref{PR}, \ei{\eqref{CTR_BESOV_BH} and \sm{the modification of \eqref{besov-estimate-stable} discussed in Remark \ref{REM_WITH_DISCR}}, with $\zeta \in (-\beta, 1]$} we have,